JAMAICA -- The cold weather has come and put some construction work around town on hold.

 There is a sharp curve on the road that will need revised signage, said Rob Faulkner of Cha Engineering at the meeting.
-He warned that cars should not be going around it faster
+He warned that cars should not be going around it faster than 25 mph.

 The town has signs that have been put away during construction.